Amazon Web Services

 sections, replaceBUCKET_NAME

 with your bucket name.
-Make sure to keep/*
+Make sure that you keep/*

 after the bucket names for theS3ObjectWrite